telerik/xaml-docs/controls/radwordsprocessing/concepts/watermark.md

 # Watermark

-Watermarks are text or pictures that appear behind document text and often identify the document status, for example by marking it as Draft.
+Watermarks are text or pictures that appear behind document content and often identify the document status, for example by marking it as Draft.

 ## Watermark Overview

-The class determining a watermark is __Watermark__ and exposes the following properties:
+The class representing a watermark is __Watermark__ and exposes the following properties:

 * __WatermarkType:__ The type of the watermark, described with the [WatermarkType](http://docs.telerik.com/devtools/wpf/api/html/t_telerik_windows_documents_flow_model_watermarks_watermarktype.htm) enumeration.
 	* __Image:__ Watermark containing an image.